NicoleNageli/VR_Interaction_NicoleNageli/README.md

 2) Any points that weren't intuitive / were confusing?
 * Tester 1: grappling got stuck
-* Tester 2: the launching fish, falling throught the floor, there wasn't an explanation
+* Tester 2: the launching fish, falling through the floor, there wasn't an explanation
 * Tester 3: the second one bc glitchy
 * Tester 4: 2nd one falling through floor
 * Tester 5: no